ribbon-lang/ribbonc/README.md

 - Play with the lexer,
 using `L.doc`/others in `Language.Ribbon.Parsing.Lexer`

-- Play with the parser,
+- Play with the parser, using `parseFile`
-using `P.moduleHead`/others in `Language.Ribbon.Parsing.Parser`

 ## Discussion